Hanukkah: Maoz Tzur

 In the Ashkenazi tradition, each night after the lighting of the candles, the hymn Ma'oz Tzur is sung.
 The song contains six stanzas.
 The first and last deal with general themes of divine salvation, and the middle four deal with events of persecution in Jewish history, praising God for survival despite these tragedies (the exodus from Egypt, the Babylonian captivity, the miracle of the holiday of Purim, the Hasmonean victory) and expressing a longing for the days when Judea will finally triumph over Rome.

 The song was composed in the thirteenth century by a poet only known through the acrostic found in the first letters of the original five stanzas of the song: Mordechai.
 The familiar tune is most probably a derivation of a German Protestant church hymn or a popular folk song.

 Other customs

 After lighting the candles and Ma'oz Tzur, singing other Hanukkah songs is customary in many Jewish homes.
-Some Hasidic and Sephardi Jews recite Psalms, such as Psalm 30, Psalm 67, and Psalm 91.
-In North America and in Israel it is common to exchange presents or give children presents at this time.
+Some Hasidic and Sephardi Jews recite Psalms, such as Psalms 30, 67, and 91.
+In North America and Israel, it is common to exchange or give presents to children at this time.
 In addition, many families encourage their children to give tzedakah (charity) in lieu of presents for themselves.